Logo

 Burt Reynolds voiced Avery Carrington in Grand Theft Auto: Vice City, released in 2002.

-Burt Reynolds was top-billed in Snapshots with Julie Christie, Time of the Wolf, and Hard Ground, and had supporting roles in Johnson County War with Tom Berenger, and Miss Lettie and Me with Mary Tyler Moore.
+Burt Reynolds featured in Time of the Wolf and Hard Ground, and had supporting roles in Johnson County War with Tom Berenger, and Miss Lettie and Me with Mary Tyler Moore.

-Burt Reynolds continued to play lead roles in films such as Cloud 9, Forget About It, Deal, and A Bunch of Amateurs, and supporting parts in End Game, Grilled, Broken Bridges, In the Name of the King, Not Another Not Another Movie, and Reel Love.
+Burt Reynolds continued to play lead roles in movies such as Cloud 9, Forget About It, Deal, and A Bunch of Amateurs, and supporting parts in End Game, Grilled, Broken Bridges, In the Name of the King, Not Another Not Another Movie, and Reel Love.

 Burt Reynolds voiced himself as the Mayor of Steelport in Saints Row: The Third, released in 2011.